Facebook is used by more than 1 billion people daily. Why and how should artists be presented on Facebook? Is Facebook for artists still relevant?

 7. Hometown (optional, but personally I like that detail.
 How often do we ask people we just met "Where are you from?")

 Intro and Details, cont.

-Bio, who you are and what your art is about (that's a tough one).
+Bio, who you are and what your art is about (that's an important one).
 This is your headline, a one-liner punchline.

-Work field makes it clear that you a professional artist.
-And it is not always clear.
+Work field makes it clear that you are a professional artist.
+It is not always clear.
 Some people can be collectors, some curators, some are hobbyists, etc.

 Education serves as credentials but can be optional too

 Current City is an indication of proximity for followers and potential buyers

 Links to your Instagram and the Website will let visitors explore further and will drive traffic to them